+Despite what seems like a basic volume/tone setup, the Custom 24 is capable of a wide range of sounds.
 Credit PRS for getting you the five-way selector switch and the additional tone options when it would have been just as easy to run a three-way switch with non-splitting humbuckers.

 Now, the elephant in the room: What about the crazy-high price tag?